fxcircus/frontegg-hosted-login-customization-server/README.md

 1. Use the Frontegg builder to achieve the desired visual style for your login box, such as color changes, font choices, and logo placements.

-2. Clone this repo and Cchoose a hosting platform like Heroku or a similar service that suits your needs.
+2. Clone this repo and choose a hosting platform like Heroku or a similar service that suits your needs.
 Deploy your code to the chosen platform.
 Once deployed, obtain the publicly accessible URL of your server.
 It should look like https://yourserveraddress/overrides.

 3. Follow [the instructions here to implement Frontegg Metadata Overrides](https://docs.frontegg.com/docs/hosted-and-embedded-setup#getting-started-with-metadataoverrides) to connect your hosted login box to the server.